Carrollwood Q1 2026 Pulse: The Office Recovery Picks Up on Dale Mabry

 Hold tenants.
 That's the Q1 takeaway.

 If you have a renewal coming up in May or June, lock a 12-month at current market rent.
 Don't push a $50 or $100 increase that risks turnover.
-The math: a turnover in this market costs $3,000–$5,000 in vacancy, cleaning, and re-listing, and the average Tampa single-family rental is taking 47 days to fill.
-A $75 bump pays for itself only if the tenant stays.
+The math: a turnover in this market costs $3,000–$5,000 in vacancy, cleaning, and re-listing.
+A $75 bump pays for itself only if the tenant stays — and in a quarter where the index went down, betting on a fast re-lease is betting against your own data.

 For new listings, price off Q1 comps from the same ZIP — not last year's number, and not the corridor-catalyst headlines.
 The Rays deal is a 2027–2029 story for rents.
 Trying to price it into a Q2 lease is wishful thinking.
 The right move is to be the easy yes for a strong tenant, not the optimistic ask.